– KS3 Philosophy, Religion and Ethics

 Implementation:

-Within Religious education we have a curriculum with stimulating and thought provoking aspects which enables students to engage and consider some of the most diverse and challenging Religious, Philosophical and ethical issues currently in our world.
+Within Philosophy, Religion and Ethics we have a curriculum with stimulating and thought provoking aspects which enables students to engage and consider some of the most diverse and challenging Religious, Philosophical and ethical issues currently in our world.

 Our curriculum will enable students to develop their thinking skills, knowledge of key Religious, Philosophical and ethical issues and to construct justified opinions whilst applying religious beliefs.